zhangzheheng12345/Lightest/README.md

 2. Every commit starts with an upper letter, and the first word should be a verb, such as `Fix`, `Add`, `Update`, `Support`, `Complete`, etc.
 3. File names use underline (`_`) to separate words.
 Extension files have suffix of `_ext`.
 Use `.cpp` and `.h`.
 For example, `async_test_ext.h`.
 4. Variable names use lower camel case, while class, structure and function names use upper camel case.
 Macros are all upper case, and separate words by underline (`_`).
+5. Comment start with an upper letter.
+Use single line comment.
+No dots (`.`) after a sentence ends.
+For example, `// Here is a comment`.
+6. All source files are formatted by clang-format.

 This project will be maintained continuously.
 I'll try my best to solve your problem, and make **Lightest** more fantastic together with YOU!